aonomike/distributed-systems-journey/developer-roadmap/README.md

 | Full-Stack GraphQL with Absinthe, Phoenix, and React | Video course |    No    | [Link](https://pragmaticstudio.com/courses/unpacked-full-stack-graphql-with-absinthe-phoenix-react) |

 Another very interesting and free resource that is valid to mention is the [Elixir School](https://elixirschool.com/) project.

+## Duration: 2~3 years

+We have 10 items in this roadmap.
+Projecting that we will spent more or less 3 months to finish each, we will spend 30 months to finish this program.